djanix/tumblr-boilerplate/README.md

 ### How to start

-go to the project folder ( {project folder}/app ) and then run these commands:
+go to your project folder ( cd {project folder} ) and then run these commands:

     npm install